Vietnam family travel tips: All you need to know

 The whole family will be there, in a totally strange country, so what should be packed will become a big concern especially if you are going with your newborn or kids.
 Heavy luggage is obviously not comfortable at all, however, we also don’t want to have that exhausted feeling when looking crazily for something which is really necessary at that time.

 Actually, you do not have to worry that much, because Vietnam is known as one of the shopping heavens in Southeast Asia, so the necessities are surely supplied widely with an enjoyable price.
-Clothes, shoes, flip-flop, umbrellas, usual cosmetics, etc. are found easily in Vietnam, or will be provided by your caring hotel staffs, private guides or even your tour operators.
+Clothes, shoes, flip-flops, umbrellas, usual cosmetics, etc. are found easily in Vietnam, or will be provided by your caring hotel staff, private guides or even your tour operators.
 You could pack lightly for your own good.
 But you will also need some special things to make your family vacation run as smoothly as possible.
 And we think the list provided below may be useful for families planning to visit Vietnam:

-Travel documents, which includes passport, visas, travel insurance certificate, air tickets, and tour voucher.
+Travel documents, which include passport, visas, travel insurance certificate, air tickets, and tour voucher.
 For the Vietnamese Visa on Arrival, please make sure you have 2 passport sized 4 cm x 6 cm photos and $25 for the stamping fee per family member.

 Money, yes, of course!
 In Vietnam, you could use cash and credit card (just make sure you let your card issuer bank know you’re going to use your card in Vietnam for security).
 You should have a number of Vietnamese Dongs for your convenience (and for your great feeling of a millionaire!), in case you cannot prepare much before the big trip, don’t worry as exchange money in Vietnam is super easy, and many restaurants and places accepting foreign currencies.